Reactive Attachment Disorder (RAD): Diagnosis, Cause, And Treatment

 Treatment for RAD

 Children who have not experienced appropriate bonding in their early years may have a hard time accepting love and care, but with time, consistent efforts, and repetition, they can learn to trust again and welcome love into their life.
 While there is no quick fix for reactive attachment disorder, early intervention can be key.
-Treatment for RAD usually involves a combination of therapy, parental education, and counseling to help the child have a loving and safe living environment at home, develop healthy relationships and positive interactions with caregivers, and improve peer relations.
+Treatment for RAD usually involves a combination of therapy with an expert in child and adolescent psychiatry, parental education, and counseling to help the child have a loving and safe living environment at home, develop healthy relationships and positive interactions with caregivers, and improve peer relations.
 This treatment, most of the time, involves both the child and the caregivers.
 Some of the treatment strategies for RAD include:

 • Individual psychological counseling: Psychologists or therapists may have a session with the child alone—or while the parents are observing— to sample or monitor the child’s emotions and behavioral patterns.
 Then, they may work with the child to help change their negative beliefs and behaviors to encourage a healthier outcome.